Experts are now looking at patients that take high CBD cannabis oil and CBD extract as potentially impaired drivers.

 “I think people should be careful not to confuse intoxication with impairment,” he wrote.
 “Just because something is not intoxicating does not mean it is necessarily safe when it comes to driving.
 For example, there plenty of medications that have a driving warning because they cause sleepiness or grogginess.
 Drowsiness really is a driving risk, so if you are using something that sedates you, it probably interferes with your ability to drive safely.”

 He also noted that his study isn’t the final word on CBD and driving impairment.
-More work needs to be done.
+More work is necessary.

 “People should not put too much stock into one study,” he continued.
 “Even though I did three studies, still, there needs to be more, broader research.
 This ‘proof-of-principle’ type research really should (ideally) stimulate additional research.”

 Johnson is currently working on locking down more funding for further study.
-Future investigations, he wrote, will take into account users’ tolerance levels, strains consumed, and other variables that weren’t included in the previous studies.
+Future investigations, he wrote, will take into account users’ tolerance levels.
+They’ll also look at the strains, and other variables that previous studies did not include.